Production en petits lots de pièces de produits en fibre de carbone: Stratégies clés pour réussir

-traitement de la lumière numérique (DLP)
+traitement numérique de la lumière (dlp)

 1. Production Techniques: Choose the Right Method for Your Batch

-Pour la pointe: Pour les lots sous 20 parties, Vacuum Bagging ou 3D Impression is often most cost-effective.
+Pro Tip: For batches under 20 parties, Vacuum Bagging ou 3D Impression is often most cost-effective.
 Pour 20-50 parties, Moulage par compression strikes a balance between speed and cost.

 2. Sélection des matériaux: Match Materials to Performance Goals